houchangsheng/DMatrix/README.md

 ```
 $ sh ./reorder.sh input output_
 ```
-- Split the Twitter file by lines and divide it into 5 parts evenly
+- Split the Twitter file by lines and divide it into five parts evenly
 ```
 $ split -l <number> input output_
 ```